-The land use panel of the board or district commission may, as it finds necessary and appropriate, may require a permittee to file affidavits of compliance with respect to specific conditions of a permit at reasonable intervals.
+The board or district commission may, as it finds necessary and appropriate, may require a permittee to file affidavits of compliance with respect to specific conditions of a permit at reasonable intervals.
 Failure to submit such affidavits shall be cause for a petition for revocation of the permit to be filed with the environmental court by the board.